 Here at MidKent College, we're here to support you whilst you're completing your studies.

-What is a personal development tutor?
+What is a progress and performance tutor?

 What happens in a group tutorial?

-These tutorials focus on helping you to be a successful student and on preparing you for life after your course.
+These tutorials focus on helping you to be a successful student and on preparing you for life after your programme.
 Your personal development tutor will work with you to develop your skills in searching for a job and attending interviews.

 How are individual tutorials different?